pkel/cpr/README.md

 The local view restricts visibility of the DAG vertices according to delivery status of network messages.

-**Note:** We use try to consistently use the terms "node" for participants of the network/protocol and "vertex" for elements of the DAG.
+**Note:** We try to consistently use the terms "node" for participants of the network/protocol and "vertex" for elements of the DAG.

 ## Protocols